Flex Alert Issued For Wednesday To Relieve Strain On The State's Power Grid

 LOS ANGELES (CBSLA) — A statewide Flex Alert was issued for Wednesday due to high heat and a tight supply of power.

 The alert will be in place from 4 p.m. to 9 p.m.
-Wednesday to avoid significant strain on the state’s power grid that can cause things like rolling blackouts.READ MORE: Ed Buck Found Guilty In West Hollywood Overdose Deaths
+Wednesday to avoid significant strain on the state’s power grid that can cause things like rolling blackouts.READ MORE: LA To Require City Employees To Get Vaccinated Or Take Weekly COVID Test

 The California Independent System Operator, which manages most of the state’s electric grid, said in a news release that they are “predicting an increase in electricity demand, primarily from air conditioning use.”